Small Batch Blueberry Muffins

 Why You Will Love This Small Batch Blueberry Muffin Recipe

-- Simple Ingredients: while there’s 11 ingredients in this muffin recipe, you will most likely have them all on hand.
+- Simple Ingredients: while there’s more than a few ingredients in this muffin recipe, you will most likely have them all on hand.
 And if you make these muffins with fresh fruit during blueberry season, they’re an inexpensive breakfast or snack option as well.

 - It’s a great small batch recipe: when you only want to whip up a few muffins, this is the perfect recipe!
 Great for using up any leftover blueberries as well